Tusk Trust: Tusk Conservation Awards

 The Tusk Conservation Awards, in partnership with Ninety-One (formerly Investec Asset Management), is an annual event to celebrate African-based conservation leaders and wildlife rangers, and their significant impacts in the field.
 Tusk Trust has presented the annual Tusk Conservation Awards every year in London since 2013.
+Kate Silverton presented the Tusk Conservation Awards ceremony until 2022.

 There are three Tusk Awards presented annually: